Show name: Gentleman Jack

 The story of Gentleman Jack is vividly told and the screenplay was based upon Lister's diaries, which she kept faithfully, writing entries in a code that proved difficult for modern researchers to crack.

 This gave her the confidence to express herself frankly, and the viewer benefits from the honesty of her story.
 Jones has brought one of history's little known but larger than life characters to life in an uncompromising performance that stayed true to her source of inspiration.

 I love costume drama, Yorkshire and all things LGBTQIA+ so this series was a welcome intersection of many of my natural interests.
 I was hooked.

-If you’ve enjoyed this review, you might be interested in reading my my article about female leadership in fantasy fiction (The King is Dead, Long Live the Queen) here.
-Or you might like to take a look at my review of What Katy Did by Susan Coolidge here.
+If you’ve enjoyed this review, you might be interested reading in my article about female leadership in fantasy fiction (The King is Dead, Long Live the Queen).

-If you fancy something different, you might like to take a chance on my review of The Cambridge Companion to Fantasy Literature here.
+If you fancy something different, you might like to take a chance on my review of The Cambridge Companion to Fantasy Literature.